apache/spark/docs/mllib-feature-extraction.md

 ### Example

-This example below demonstrates how to load a simple vectors file, extract a set of vectors, then transform those vectors using a transforming vector value.
+This example below demonstrates how to transform vectors using a transforming vector value.

 <div class="codetabs">
 <div data-lang="scala">